BTPD: Man facing charges after altercation involving knife

-Around 1:30 a.m., an officer with the Bristol Tennessee Police Department responded to Stateline Bar and Grill after receiving a report of an altercation involving a knife.
+According to the Bristol Tennessee Police Department, around 1:30 a.m., an officer responded to Stateline Bar and Grill after receiving a report of an altercation involving a knife.

 The suspect in the incident has been identified as 39-year-old Emmanuel Morton, who now faces two counts of attempted second-degree murder and two counts of aggravated assault.